Deyan’s last option

 Even though CAR T-cell therapy was approved by the TGA in Australia last December, it is still several months away from being made available to people like Deyan, who’d had an allogeneic transplant from a matched unrelated donor.

 So, in March, Deyan, aged just 20, travelled to Seattle with his parents, Kelly and Bruce Cashmere, to have the procedure where his T-cells are harvested, re-engineered, grown up in large numbers, and given back to him.

 It was his first overseas trip.

-In the lead up to his diagnosis in March last year, and during the series of different treatments he’s since had in Sydney in a bid to gain remission, Deyan has had a tough time.
+In the lead up to his blood cancer diagnosis in March last year, and during the series of different treatments he’s since had in Sydney in a bid to gain remission, Deyan has had a tough time.